ibm-cloud-docs/sell/software-catalog-details.md

 1. Click **Enter words, phrases, and other key search terms associated with the product**.
 1. Enter one or more keywords for your product, and click **Save**.

-## Define your product page by using the console
+## Defining your product page by using the console
 {: #catalog-about}
 {: ui}